 The Davisson Brothers Band, hailed as Rolling Stone Country “10 New Country Artists You Need To Know,” boast musical foundations that are classic, obvious and etched in stone.

-Singer Donnie Davisson commands attention with his working-class, Van Zant-like vibe, and the rest of the band – including drummer Aaron Regester, guitar player extraordinaire Chris Davisson and bass player Russell Reppert – gives body to a punchy throw-down sound with echoes of the Marshall Tucker Band, Skynyrd, Bon Jovi, ZZ Top, Neil Young and 38 Special.
+Singer Donnie Davisson commands attention with his working-class, Van Zant-like vibe, and the rest of the band – guitar player extraordinaire Chris Davisson and including drummer Aaron Regester and on bass Gerrod Bee – gives body to a punchy throw-down sound with echoes of the Marshall Tucker Band, Skynyrd, Bon Jovi, ZZ Top, Neil Young and 38 Special.
 The sonics are based in old-school rock ‘n’ roll, while the messages support all-American fundamentals: family, self-determination and satisfaction in a job well done.

-The Davisson Brothers Band have emerged as a regular component on the festival circuit including a performance at CMC Rocks the Hunter Festival in Australia that underscored their bona fide hit Down Under with “Po’ Boyz.”
-Their album Fighter, recorded with ace producer Keith Stegall (Alan Jackson, Zac Brown Band), represents their show well.
-Donnie sings with ferocity, and the instrumental parts – from Chris’ convincing solos to Regester’s powerful backbeats – are delivered with sinewy directness.
+The Davisson Brothers Band have emerged as a regular component on the festival circuit including a performance at CMC Rocks the Hunter Festival in Australia that underscored their bona fide hit Down Under with “Po’ Boyz” (2017).
+Their album Fighter (2018) and single “Unbreak You” (2019), recorded with ace producer Keith Stegall (Alan Jackson, Zac Brown Band), represents their show well.

 “Don’t lie to the man in the mirror.”

 That phrase is slipped in to one key moment on “Black Like Cash,” one of eight songs on the Davisson Brothers Band’s album Fighter.
 But it says much about the life and career philosophies of a rough-edged, Southern-bred foursome that’s battled to keep its stylistic integrity and to carry on the deep roots of its West Virginia heritage.